opensearch-project/documentation-website/_migrations/deploying-migration-assistant/configuration-options.md

 The `serviceSigningName` can be `es` for an Elasticsearch or OpenSearch domain, or `aoss` for an OpenSearch Serverless collection.

-All of these authentication mechanisms apply to both source and target clusters.
+All of these authentication options apply to both source and target clusters.

 ## Network configuration